Ipofero

-Ipofero (trans. Υποφέρω; I Suffer) is the second EP by Greek artist Despina Vandi.
+"Ipofero" (trans. Υποφέρω; I Suffer) is the second EP by Greek artist Despina Vandi.

 It was released on 13 December 2000 by Minos EMI and certified six times platinum in Greece, selling 120,000 units.
 It was entirely written by Phoebus and was awarded as being the highest-selling Greek CD single at Virgin Megastores and generally in Greece, by Richard Branson of Virgin Group.
 The EP also certified four times platinum in Cyprus.

 Track listing

-Singles and Music videos
+Singles and music videos

 All the tracks was released as singles at radio stations and gained massive airplay.
-The following two official singles was the songs, that was released with music videos and directed by Kostas Kapetanidis.
+The following two official singles were released with music videos and both were directed by Kostas Kapetanidis.